Magnetic dimers and trimers in the disordered $S=3/2$ spin system BaTi$_{1/2}$Mn$_{1/2}$O$_{3}$: Introduction

 \section{Introduction}

-Oxides materials with perovskite structure are outstanding examples of materials used in technological applications, as well as in fundamental studies in condensed matter physics due to the great number of observed ground states such as: multiferroicity, high-temperature superconductivity, colossal magnetoresistive effects and many others.\cite{Dagotto1} The ideal formula unit is $AB$O$_{3}$, where $A$ is a rare earth or alkaline earth cation, and $B$ is a smaller transition metal cation like Ti, Mn, Co or Ni.
-When a second ($B^{'}$) metal atom is added to the above structure, an ordered double perovskites-type structure $A_{2}B^{'}B^{''}$O$_{6}$ (where $B^{'},B^{''}$ = 3$d$, 4$d$, 5$d$ metals) as well as the disordered $AB_{1/2}^{'}B_{1/2}^{''}$O$_{3}$ structure might be formed.
-One of the challenges in the field of perovskites-type structure based multiferroic materials (where the coexistence of magnetic and electrical orders occurs), for instance, is the enhancement of the coupling between the magnetic and ferroelectric degrees of freedom.\cite{electromagnons} One possible way to add knowledge into this problem may be making ``mixed'' perovskites with $d^{0}$ and $d^{n}$ ions.\cite{DanielKhomskii1}
+Oxides with perovskite structure are among the most explored systems in condensed matter physics.
+These materials are suitable for fundamental studies in the field, as well as for technological applications, mostly due to the great number of observed ground states and properties such as: multiferroicity, high-temperature superconductivity, colossal magnetoresistance and many others \cite{dagotto_complexity_2005}.

+The ideal formula unit for a perovskite compound is $AB$O$_{3}$, where $A$ is a rare-earth or alkaline earth cation and $B$ is a smaller transition metal cation (like Ti, Mn, Co or Ni).
+When a second ($B'$) metal atom is added to the above structure, an ordered double perovskite-type structure $A_{2}BB'O_{6}$ (where $B$, $B'$ $=3\mathrm{d}$, $4\mathrm{d}$ and/or $5\mathrm{d}$ metals), as well as the disordered $AB_{1/2}B'_{1/2}O_{3}$ perovskite structure, might be formed.
+The magnetic properties of both spin and orbital degrees of freedom in these materials are a subject of intense investigation.